We Keep Less So You Make More

 Understanding Police Brutality & Your Rights

-Police brutality is a term commonly used to describe all types of misconduct carried out by law enforcement.
+Police brutality is a term commonly used to describe all types of misconduct carried out by law enforcement resulting in injury, pain, suffering, loss of liberty and even loss of life.
 All individuals, including U.S. citizens and others, have certain rights; police brutality and misconduct constitute violations of one’s civil rights, and offending officers and other liable parties can be held accountable.

 A civil police brutality lawsuit is separate from any criminal proceedings that may or may not occur following officer misconduct or wrongdoing.
 Like a typical personal injury claim, a police brutality lawsuit allows individuals who have suffered harm at the hands of a police officer or law enforcement agency to seek financial compensation for their damages, such as medical bills, lost wages, emotional distress, and pain and suffering.